estuary/flow/site/docs/guides/create-dataflow.md

 4. Look over the generated materialization definition and edit it, if you'd like.

 5. Click **Save and publish**.
 You'll see a notification when the full data flow publishes successfully.

+## What's next?

+Now that you've deployed your first data flow, you can explore more possibilities.

+* Read the [high level concepts](../concepts/README.md) to better understand how Flow works and what's possible.

+* Create more complex data flows by mixing and matching collections in your captures and materializations.
+For example:

+   * Materialize the same collection to multiple destinations.

+   * If a capture produces multiple collections, materialize each one to a different destination.

+   * Materialize collections that came from different sources to the same destination.

+* Advanced users can modify collection [schemas](../concepts/schemas.md), apply data [reductions](../concepts/schemas.md#reductions), or transform data with a [derivation](../concepts/derivations.md) (derivations are currently available using the [CLI](../concepts/flowctl.md), but support in the web application is coming soon.)